sarahjones123/nGenue_docs/docs/etrm/index.md

 ### Workflow explanation

-Here is the detailed workflow sequence for the ETRM process, reflecting the flow described in the the above diagram.
+Here is the detailed workflow sequence for the ETRM process, reflecting the flow described in the above diagram.

 1. **Create a deal**